If we need more BEES,

 Most importantly: get in touch with other college beekeeping programs, or nearby schools.

-We'd love to hear how things have worked out for you, and hopefully we can list your program here so that others can learn from your example.
-If you have documents that you used to help move the program along, we can upload them, so others can see how its done!
+I'd love to hear how things have worked out for you, and hopefully I can list your program here so that others can learn from your example.
+If you have documents that you used to help move the program along, I can upload them, so others can see how its done!